My dress was a lot, as all dreams should be.

 I woke up super early on the first morning, and asked the concierge at the Garden Hotel to write a note for my cab driver to take me to the Wedding District, and drop me at the very beginning so I could make my way from start to finish.
 We entered the area at a midpoint, when I realise I’d need about a week if I really wanted to comb through this entire place.
 The district was literally a district or large suburb; completely massive, with nothing but endless bridal stores and everything you need for your wedding.
 Some stores were lavish-looking, some a bit more dingy, but all with a similar price range – a simple wedding dress could cost you R2000, while the most expensive and most elaborate dresses cost about R7000 – R10 000 (I’m talking hand-beaded, impeccably-made Vera Wang replicas made of the most beautiful fabrics).

-As you enter every store you are expected to remove your shoes and wear the slippers provided, because let’s be honest, China is pretty filthy, and you don’t need that around any white wedding gowns.
+As you enter every store you are expected to remove your shoes and wear the slippers provided, because the streets can be pretty filthy, and you don’t need that around any white wedding gowns.
 When you need to try on, a routed curtain descending from the ceiling is pulled around you, literally wherever you are standing, and two to three women are undressing you and then dressing you in the gown, while a pair of super fugly heels are presented to you with pride so you can see how the dress looks with a bit of height.

 I had made a deal with myself.
 I was only going to buy my dress here under two conditions; the first condition was that I didn’t want to pay more than R5000, while the second was that the dress had to have this very specific layered skirt I had only seen on one bridal Instagram account and nowhere else.
 Until today, I still haven’t seen anything like it – stiff, layered Italian tulle, with each tier having a wide-edged hemline.
 I didn’t mind what the top looked like at all, but the skirt was everything, and I didn’t trust anyone in Cape Town to make it, as parallel layered skirts are either a total hit or a miss.
 The volume and silhouette had to be just right, and I dreaded that obvious “I-had-this-made” look.